tronprotocol/documentation-en/docs/mechanism&algorithm/sr.md

 <h3> 2.
 Create a Proposal </h3>

-Only the account of a super representative can create a proposal.
+Only the accounts of the super representatives and candidates can create a proposal.
 The network parameters can be modified([min,max]):

 - 0: MAINTENANCE_TIME_INTERVAL, [3 * 27* 1000, 24 * 3600 * 1000] //super representative votes count time interval, currently 6 * 3600 * 1000 ms
 - 1: ACCOUNT_UPGRADE_COST, [0, 100 000 000 000 000 000]  //the fee to apply to become a super representative candidate, currently 9999_000_000 SUN